Skip to main content

 info

-This might seem unintuitive, why is your wallet in uninit state when you already created it?
-There is little difference between wallet app and wallet smart contract:
+This might seem unintuitive: why is your wallet in the uninit state when you’ve already created it?
+There is a small difference between the wallet app and the wallet smart contract:

-• wallet app is your off-chain client for wallet smart contract
+• The wallet app is your off-chain client for the wallet smart contract.

-• wallet smart contract is contract itself, since its deployment requires some fees most wallet apps don't actually deploy the wallet smart contract until you receive funds on your address and try to make your first transaction.
+• The wallet smart contract is the contract itself.
+Since its deployment requires some fees, most wallet apps don’t actually deploy the wallet smart contract until you receive funds on your address and try to make your first transaction.

-• Active: state of deployed smart contract with positive balance.
-To deploy our wallet let's send first transaction to someone special - ourselves.
-And see how it looks on the blockchain.
-Enter the send menu in your wallet app and transfer some funds to your own address that you have copied before.
+To deploy our wallet, let's send the first transaction to someone special—ourselves—and see how it looks on the blockchain.
+Enter the send menu in your wallet app and transfer some funds to your own address that you’ve copied before.
 In the explorer, our contract should start looking something like this:

 Screenshot of active wallet state